 - Lemon Herb Chicken Under a Brick

 This is not a sponsored post.
-Kerrygold Dubliner is one of my favorite cheeses and Sur La Table is one of my favorite cooking stores.
+Kerrygold Dubliner is one of my favorite cheeses.

-This recipe is a delicious side dish and is perfect to serve beneath meat and stews.
+Crispy Pancetta Polenta recipe is a delicious side dish and is perfect to serve with meat and stews.
 It's incredibly hearty, packed with flavor and it's comforting beyond belief!

 - 5 cups chicken stock